 This Fresh Strawberry Blondies recipe is the perfect way to combine fresh strawberries and chewy brown sugar blondies into one delicious dessert.

-One other thing we discovered during our testing is that the temperature of the butter really does effect your baked goods.
+The short answer… yes!
+During my testing, I discovered that the temperature of the butter really did affect how these blondies turned out.
 Using soft, room temperature butter always yielded the best results.
-If it gets too warm/melted we found that often times the edges would bubble up and over on top of themselves – making for not-so-pretty blondies.
-So, I wrote the recipe to specifically call for room temp butter.
-It really does make a difference.
+If it gets too warm/melted I found that often times the edges would bubble up and over on top of themselves, making for not-so-pretty blondies.

 Recipe Card